Voluntary Relinquishment of Parental Rights

 File the forms

 If a juvenile court already has jurisdiction over the child, file the Petition to Terminate Parental Rights upon Voluntary Relinquishment in that court.
 Otherwise, file the Petition in the county in which you reside.
 You will have to pay a fee when you file the forms.
-If you cannot afford the filing fee, you can ask the judge to waive the filing fee by filing an Application and Affidavit for Waiver of Court Fees.
+If you cannot afford the filing fee, you can ask the judge to waive the filing fee by filing an Motion to Waive Fees.
 You will not have to pay the fee when you file the Petition, but you may have to pay the filing fee after the judge considers your request.
 For more information, see our webpage on Filing Procedures.

 Serving the forms